rails/rails/guides/source/active_job_basics.md

 After reading this guide, you will know:

-* How to create jobs.
+* How to create and enqueue jobs.
-* How to enqueue jobs.
+* How to configure and use Solid Queue.
 * How to run jobs in the background.
 * How to send emails from your application asynchronously.
 --------------------------------------------------------------------------------

 What is Active Job?